follang/docs/docs/100_lexical/numbers.md

 assert(aNumber, bNumber)
 ```

-## Float literal
+## Floating points

-A floating-point literal has one of two forms:
+A floating-point has one of two forms:

 - A decimal literal followed by a period character `U+002E` (`.`).
 This is optionally followed by another decimal literal.
 - A decimal literal that follows a period character `U+002E` (`.`).